OverviewGeographical classification: Corsica - Corse > Bavella Massif > Punta di U Chiapponu

 Punta Malanda is another stone's jewel on Bavella Massif, though not as spectacular as Punta Lunarda and Teghie Lisce and a little more secluded inside the Purcaraccia Canyon.
 With its magnificent reddish SE face, the lonely dome of Punta Malanda is located to the West of Bocca di Larone, overlooking the great and complex canyon named Purcaraccia.

 Its roundish shapes quite clash with the slender steepness of the nearby Punta Lunarda.
 Also in reason of its long approach, to climb this peak will give you a wild experience; and in reason of its secluded situation its faces had waited until the beginning of the XXI century to be climbed.
 Just the easy normal route, having only a panoramic interest, had been climbed before.

-Getting ThereMajestic entrance into Bavella group is Bavella Pass mt.
+Getting ThereThe majestic entrance within Bavella group is Bavella Pass m.
 1211.

 ROAD ITINERARIES TO BAVELLA PASS